West Virginia foster care and adoption guidelines

 Mission West Virginia has an adoption and foster care lending library for West Virginia families.
 Please contact us at 866-CALL-MWV.

-As of November 12, 2014, there were approximately 4,300 children in care in West Virginia.
-Of these, close to 1,100 children have had parental rights terminated, meaning these children no longer have legal parents.
-Out of the almost 1,100, there are 776 children with a permanency plan of adoption.
+As of January 2017, there were approximately 5,040 children in care in West Virginia.
 In Federal Fiscal Year 2014, West Virginia finalized 852 adoptions statewide.

 Many children in West Virginia awaiting adoption are considered special needs.
 Special needs is often another way to say waiting children.
 This does not necessarily reflect any problems the child may have.
 While some of the children who wait have a physical, emotional or education challenge, many are healthy and are doing well developmentally.
 The characteristics that are used to describe special needs are defined as: